 Quality of Ingredients

 Whether or not whitening strips will work is important, but how they work is equally important.
 You want a treatment whose ingredients are both effective and safe, plus meet any dietary restrictions you might have.
 SNOW uses pretty standard ingredients, but they’re a bit secretive about their quantities.

-Unfortunately, SNOW chooses not to disclose their hydrogen peroxide concentration.
+Unfortunately, SNOW chooses not to disclose their hydrogen peroxide concentration, so it’s difficult to gauge their formula’s power.
 Here is what they have to say on the matter:

 “We don’t use percentages, as those can be misleading and used by companies to trick customers.”